agiledivider/vagrant-hostsupdater/README.md

 * Stable release
 * Defaults `remove_on_suspend` to true
 * Added `skip` flag
+* Hosts update on provision action
+* Using Semantic Versioning for version number

 ### 0.0.11
 * bugfix: Fix additional new lines being added to hosts file (Thanks to vincentmac)